1bk/simple-airports-analysis/README.md

 ## Using this project

 ### Step 1.
 Initial setup
 1) Install Python 3.6 using [these instructions](https://www.python.org/downloads/).
    > _(Optional) Use a [Python virtual environment](https://docs.python-guide.org/dev/virtualenvs/)_

+2) Install Poetry using the [official documentation](https://python-poetry.org/docs/#installation)
+   > Suggestion: use Homebrew to install

-2) **_`IMPORTANT`_** - Install required libraries, at the command line:
+3) **_`IMPORTANT`_** - Install required libraries using Poetry, at the command line:
     ```bash
-    $ pip install -r requirements.txt
+    $ poetry install
     ```
-   This will install the Python libraries required for this project:
+   This will install the Python libraries required for this project in a virtual environment.
    - [x] `luigi` - for (one-script) workflow orchestration
    - [x] `dbt` - for uploading raw data and data transformation in database
    - [x] `requests` - to scrape websites